Registering a PEM agent v9

 /usr/edb/pem/agent/bin directory.
 To register an agent, include the

---register-agent keywords along with registration details when invoking the pemworker utility:
+--register-agent keywords along with registration details when invoking the pemworker utility.
+Run the pemworker utility as the root user.

 - The PEM agent installed on the PEM server host is registered with the PEM server by default.